 The Beast can momentarily be seen in Aladdin as one of the animal stacking toys the Sultan plays with.

-And also gave Belle a little sister named Clarice and a cat named Charley.
+An earlier version of the movie contained no music.
+It also gave Belle a little sister named Clarice and a cat named Charley.

 The sorceress would chase the prince through the castle hurling magic at him, hitting servants and accidentally turning them into objects instead.
 Eventually, she hits her target and turns him into an animalistic creature.
 She leaves, and we see the young Beast looking out from the castle windows, screaming for her to come back and fix him.
 Wise nixed the sequence.
 He later said, “The only thing that I could see in my head was this Eddie Munster kid in a Little Lord Fauntleroy outfit.”